ManarAlharbi/AIPND-Image_Classifier/README.md

 ## Project Motivation <a name="motivation"></a>
+Image Classifier Project is a real-world project required to complete the AI Programming with Python Nanodegree Program of udacity academy.

 The project goal is to build a Python application that can train an image classifier on a dataset, then predicts new images using the trained model.
 For this purpose, I built and trained an image classifier to recognize different species of flowers.